-Yellow book titled 'The Myth of the Perfect Mom' by Erin Schlozman, featuring line drawings of mothers with children on the cover.
+Yellow book titled 'The Myth of the Perfect Mom' by Erin Schlozman, featuring line drawings of women and children on the cover.

 Praise for The Myth of the Perfect Mom